SophMC/notechain/README.md

 - More working in [this notebook](windspeed/notebooks/037-group_stations.ipynb) to plot:
   - Different time slices from a groupby object.
   - Several subplots within one figure.
-- Implimented these things in [my script](windspeed/scripts/037-group_tseries.py), trying to use oop.
+- Implimented the above in [my script](windspeed/scripts/037-group_tseries.py), trying to use oop.
 Can't get it to run.

 ------------------
 ####Day 36